resolve109/study-aws-sa/aws-study-guide.md

   - NAT instances require more management and manual intervention for high availability and scaling
   - A VPC can only have one internet gateway attached at any time
   - Egress-only internet gateways are specifically designed for outbound-only IPv6 traffic, not for IPv4 traffic
+- **Security Groups**:
+  - For bastion host setups, configure the security group of the bastion host to only allow inbound access from the company's external IP range
+  - For application instances in private subnets, configure security groups to allow inbound SSH access only from the private IP address of the bastion host
+  - When configuring multi-tier applications, web tier should allow inbound traffic on port 443 from 0.0.0.0/0 (for HTTPS)
+  - For database tiers, restrict inbound traffic to only the specific database port (e.g., 1433 for SQL Server) from the web tier's security group

 ### Elastic Load Balancing
 - **Types of Load Balancers**: